 - Export Configuration - Export the app instance configuration as a JSON file, which you can later import to create a new instance with the same configuration.

-You can utilize the configuration vault to globally add your GCP credentials in the following format:
+You can utilize the configuration vault to configure GCP credentials for the Autoscaler in the following format:

 The autoscaler dashboard shows:

 - Queues and the resource type associated with them